zkytony/dot-module-sara-uw/README.md

     Follow these instructions:

     * Do not install ROS Java, unless explicitly instructed to do so.
+    * If asked whether to install Blender, say yes.
+Recent Blender version is need for the Morse simulator to work correctly.
     * When asked, choose the appropriate SARA system setup.
 If you are installing on a desktop machine, choose `sara_uw_desktop.rosinstall` (choose this if unsure).
 If you are